 - Applicants should be postgraduate students or early career researchers (either having received their PhD not more than 7 years before the submission deadline, or not yet in permanent employment);

 - Applicants should be members of an underrepresented group, including but not limited to: BAME; disabled; trans/non-binary gender identity; low socioeconomic status; first in their family to attend university.
+Women are not an underrepresented group for the purposes of this award.

 Applying for the Award: